humza909/Dataset-Video-Driver-Activity-Recognition/README.md

-# Dataset: Video based Driver Activity Recognition
+# UET Driver Activity Recognition Dataset

 This dataset is used in the paper: [Driver activity recognition by learning spatiotemporal features of pose and human object interaction](https://www.sciencedirect.com/science/article/abs/pii/S1047320321000808)